nodesource/docker-nsolid/README.md

     $ ./tools/build.sh

 This will generate all of the necessary images and run integration tests on them.
-You must do this before running `docker-compose up`.
+You must do this before running `docker-compse up`